|Nutrition Facts (per serving)|

 4 ounces baby octopus tentacles or squid

-Gather the ingredients.
-In a large heavy-bottomed skillet, heat about 4 inches of oil to 350 F.
+In a large Dutch oven or other heavy-duty pot, heat about 2-inches of oil to 350 F.

 Meanwhile, in a large bowl, whisk together the flour, cornstarch, baking powder, and 1 teaspoon salt.
 Whisk in the club soda slowly, careful not to overmix.
-The mixture will be slightly clumpy.
+The mixture will be slightly lumpy.

 Using a slotted spoon, transfer to a paper towel-lined wire rack and sprinkle with salt.
 Repeat with the remaining ingredients.
 Serve hot.